Blog Background

 1968 was the year I first heard about Chaucer.
 Ms. Kobata, my Latin teacher, was talking about how language evolves, and cited several examples in various languages and mentioned Chaucer.
 Later that year in an English class we were assigned 'The Canterbury Tales' to read, but it was no big deal.

-1991 was the year I started to write my first book, as I wanted to distill my methodology of self care and wellness and make it available where I am not.
+1991 was the year I started to write my first book, as I wanted to distil my methodology of self care and wellness and make it available where I am not.
 'An Other Perspective' took me 10 years to write before I embarked on getting it published, a learning curve to be sure, but a good one.
 I remember someone asking me about the writing process and my saying how I was not sure writing was part of me.
-That night I drempt of a man on a riverbank, dressed in a tunic and leggings bowing to me, doffing his cap and laughing before fading.
+That night I dreamt of a man on a riverbank, dressed in a tunic and leggings bowing to me, doffing his cap and laughing before fading.
 Shortly thereafter I found myself with ideas clicking loudly in my head, and started to make notes and collect things that have me now working on more books for future publishing.

 1999 was the year I went to Oxford England and spent time walking around the city and surrounding countryside, working on my book and playing when I wasn't.
 One day I was walking along the bank of the Isis as they call the Thames in Oxford, and came upon the setting I had seen in my dream in 1991.
 It gave me shivers.
 I redoubled my writing efforts.